Asperaen/nerve-center-demo/IMPLEMENTATION_SUMMARY.md

   - scenarioComparison.ts
   - valueDriverMapping.ts
 - TypeScript files: 25+
-- Mock data files: 8 (including OP waterfall stages data and executive dashboard data)
+- Mock data files: 9 (including OP waterfall stages data, NP deviation stages data, product family data, cost impact data, MVA breakdown stages, executive dashboard data, and root causes data)
-- Type definitions: 1 (with 40+ interfaces including scenario and waterfall types)
+- Type definitions: 1 (with 40+ interfaces including scenario, waterfall, and root cause types)
 - Total lines of code: ~8,500+

 **Architecture Change**: The application has been refactored from a tab-based navigation structure to a page-based structure with right sidebar navigation.
 This provides better separation of concerns and a cleaner navigation experience.